 Schedule a time weekly to backup all of your numbers and supporting documentation to a cloud-based service.
 It’s also a wise idea to keep your most vital financial records in paper form, stored somewhere in a fire-proof safe in your office.
 (Tax filings and incorporation documents are good examples for this.)

 If you make the majority of your business purchases with a credit card, remember to download a copy of monthly statements at least annually.
 Some companies won't allow you to access account info that is older than a year easily.
-Others provide year-end summaries that won't show the level of detail required in an IRS tax audit.
+Others provide year-end summaries that won't show the level of detail required.
+You don't want to be caught with incomplete records for an IRS tax audit.
 Include these digital files in your secure backup up.

 No one is expected to stay on top of the thousands of tax laws that a freelancer may be subject to, but it's wise to have at least a general idea of the rules.
 There are many free resources explicitly directed at independent contractors that can clear up the most commonly confused points.
 Subjects that are of most interest to freelancers include: